-United States v.
-Menendez illustrates the point.
+Similarly, in United States v.
+Menendez, the district court upheld a grand jury indictment for another (per SpeechNow) ostensibly impossible transaction: a bribe in which the "quid" was \$600,000 contributed to a super PAC.
 See 132 F. Supp.
-3d 635 (D.N.J.
+3d 635, 639 (D.N.J.
 2015).
-In Menendez, the district court upheld a grand jury indictment for a transaction that, according to SpeechNow, was legally impossible: a bribe in which the "quid" consisted of two \$300,000 contributions to a super PAC.
-See id. at 639.
 The indictment did not suggest that the recipient super PAC had acted improperly or that its expenditures corrupted the official.
 See id; see also United States v.
 Menendez, 291 F. Supp.
 3d 606, 621-22 (D.N.J.
-2018) (reiterating that a super

-PAC contribution can be a bribe while dismissing the bribery charge for factual insufficiency following a trial and a hung jury).12
+2018) (reiterating that a super PAC contribution can be a bribe while dismissing bribery charge for factual insufficiency following trial and a hung jury).17

-As Siegelman and Menendez show, a donor can reach a corrupt agreement with a politician without involving the recipient of the contribution in the conversation.
+Furthermore, as Siegelman and Menendez show, a donor can reach a corrupt agreement with a politician without involving the recipient of the contribution in the conversation.
 "The super PAC need not know about the illegal exchange; the parties surely would prefer that it not."
 Michael D. Gilbert & Brian Barnes, The Coordination Fallacy, 43 Fla.
 St. U. L. Rev. 399, 419 (2016).
-If it is possible to bribe a politician with a contribution to a super PAC, the public has an interest in preventing such bribes.